How Small Businesses Can Conduct a Competitive Analysis

 What is a competitive analysis?

-While conducting a competitive analysis takes an immense amount of time and effort, the end results are more than worth it.
 To begin, you’ll want to break your competitors into three separate groups—current, potential, and secondary.
-Starting with your current competitors, you’ll want to answer a few basic questions.
+Of your current competitors, you’ll want to know:

 • What are their strengths and weaknesses?